MARYLAND STRONG - RECOVERY STAGE 2

 Talbot County COVID Testing Information

-Talbot County Health Department Free Testing in Easton – now Tu, Th, and Fri
+Talbot County Health Department Free Testing in Easton & St. Michaels – Tues, Thurs, and Fri in Easton (appointment required).
+Wed in St. Michaels.

 Maryland COVID Testing Frequently Asked Questions